Phenylketonuria Treatment & Management

 Most patients with phenylketonuria (PKU) are treated in a specialty metabolic disease clinic, and such patients are probably best served by being followed in such a clinic.
 A psychologist should perform developmental testing at regular intervals.
 Whenever possible, the patient and parents should work with a nutritionist experienced in PKU, usually as part of a PKU or metabolic disease clinic.

 The diet should not be terminated after adolescence, because strong evidence indicates that hyperphenylalaninemia can have detrimental effects in adult patients.
-Some adults with untreated phenylketonuria who have intellectual disability may show improvement in behavior and physical manifestations when treated with a phenylalanine-restricted diet.
+Some adults with untreated PKU who have cognitive decline may show improvement in behavior and physical manifestations when treated with a phenylalanine-restricted diet.

 Normal levels of activity should be expected in patients who are adequately treated.